Vimtoooo/The-Stack-Data-Structure/README.md

 3. **Peek/Top**: Return the element at the top of the stack, without removing it;
 4. **Size/Len**: Return the number of elements of that stack;
 5. **isEmpty**: Verify if the stack is currently empty.

+### Guardrails:

+- Every time you create any data structure, you must plan on **what and how to handle the elements** of the data structure internally.
+One of the most popular ways is with **an array or container**, since we will be inserting/appending these elements into some sort of storage type...